 To reduce headlight glare, a dark mirror lens would likely be most effective.
 Unfortunately, this type of lens is neither practical nor advisable in the dark.
 Arguably, the best alternative then is an indoor/outdoor lens with a light mirror coating over a clear lens.
 However, even this type of lens only allows 50-60% light transmission, so it will darken not just the view of the lights but total surroundings as well.
 Obviously, this presents a danger with the already dark conditions of nighttime.

 So what’s the best choice?

-Drivers must understand what they are trying to achieve and how important that goal is to them.
-They must also realize the trade-off for trying to reduce headlight glare.
 Experts at Safety Glasses USA advise customers to “please choose wisely,” and to cease using any lens if it impairs vision.
-Customers must realize that there is no perfect or even ideal type of night driving glasses because there are too many variables such as one’s sensitivity to light, one’s natural ability to see in the dark, the varying environmental light conditions and driver objective.
+Customers must realize that there is no perfect or even ideal type of night driving glasses because there are too many variables such as one’s sensitivity to light, one’s natural ability to see in the dark, the varying environmental light conditions and driver objectivity.

 The bottom line remains that having perfect vision for driving at dawn, dusk or nighttime simply isn’t possible.
 The first approach should be to remove any obstacles to clear vision, such as those suggested in Shedding Some Light on Night Driving Challenges and Solutions, Part 1.

 Should you choose to experiment with night driving glasses or even with various lens tints, know that eye experts warn against this as a safe option.